 Completed 5 acrylic paintings (average56″ X 65″).
 Catalogued all work from all periods beginning with 1956.
 Photographed and prepared for printing all works that are available for purchase as Giclees.
 Newly designed website.

 Created a cartoon strip, “The Asylum”–a mixture of sense and nonsense, camoflaged philosophy, and guarded humor.
 Produced 200 three-cell strips.
 Collaborated with daughter, Gulcin Gilbert, on the publicity artwork for her award-winning documentary, “Pink Skies”.

 Drawing and writing.
 Dedication to the implications of “Art via Environment – a Reversal”.
 Six months in San Rafael, Argentina, gave drawing classes and also communication workshops which used “drawing but not art”, based on my book LINE GAMES.

-In NM – Completed 2 of the 5 components (imagery and poetry) of the multi-media series, 13 STATIONS.
-Began ES ASI, a pen and ink drawing and poetry series devoted to depicting the human condition.
+In NM, began ES ASI, a pen and ink drawing and poetry series devoted to depicting the human condition.